All contributions

 Probably the most important step when connecting lamps, which you should never forget, is to switch off the power.
 The safest way to do this is to switch off the entire main circuit in the fuse box.

 However, if you have to drill and your appliance still needs power, you can also just turn off the fuse that supplies the cables to be connected with power.
-Only when there is actually no more current flowing and you protected from a dangerous electric shock you can proceed to the next step in the lamp installation process.
+Only when there is actually no more current flowing and you are protected from a dangerous electric shock can you move on to the next step in the lamp installation process.

-Depending on the light, it may have an additional mounting bracket to make it easier for you to connect the lamps.
-This is often the case with ceiling lights this is often the case with ceiling lights bracket is screwed directly to the ceiling or to the junction box. must be screwed directly to the ceiling or junction box.
+Depending on the lamp, it may have an additional mounting bracket to make it easier for you to connect the lamp.
+This is often the case with ceiling lights in which case this bracket must first be screwed directly to the ceiling or junction box.

-Older houses in particular often do not have such junction boxes, but instead simply have a hole in the ceiling from which the cables for connecting the light protrude, which then makes direct ceiling mounting necessary - this is precisely a case in which you have to drill to attach the lamp.
+Older houses in particular often do not have such junction boxes, but instead simply have a hole in the ceiling from which the cables for connecting the lamp protrude, which then makes direct ceiling mounting necessary - this is exactly the case where you have to drill holes to attach the lamp.
 If no extra mounting bracket is included with your newly purchased lighting, you can simply skip this step.

 Tip: For direct wall or ceiling mounting, check the condition of the ceiling/wall beforehand.
 Depending on this, you may need different wall plugs or a hammer drill for hard concrete, for example.
 In addition, always check with the landlord beforehand whether drilling is permitted or not.